-When programmed as a counter the BA368C will accept pulses on one or both inputs and may be programmed to display:
+When programmed as a counter the BA364D will accept pulses on one or both inputs and may be programmed to display:

-Input A + Input B Input B Input A -Input A direction controlled by Input B Quadrature input (Input A and Input B electrically 90° apart)
+Input A + Input B

+Input A - Input B

+Input A direction controlled by Input B

+Quadrature input (Input A and Input B electrically 90° apart)

-A separate six digit display may be activated to show the input pulse rate in engineering units per second, minute or per hour.
+The separate six digit display may be activated to show the input pulse rate in engineering units per second, minute or per hour.

 In addition to simple counting applications, the quadrature input allows direction of movement and position to be displayed.
+This may be achieved using two individual transducers positioned to produce the quadrature waveforms shown in section 2.5.4, or a proprietary transducer with two outputs may be used.

-The total display may be reset from the instrument front panel, or by closure of a remote contact.
+The total display may be reset from the instruments internal push-buttons, the optional external push-buttons, or by closure of a remote contact.
 The instrument also maintains a grand total which can only be reset from within the programme menu.

 An optional 4/20mA output current sink may be programmed to produce a linear output proportional to any positive part of the displayed total or displayed rate.
-For applications where the instrument is counting pulses on one or both inputs, (Input A + Input B) an optional retransmitted pulse output is also available.
+For applications where the instrument is counting pulses on one or both inputs (Input A + Input B) an optional retransmitted pulse output is also available.